 A General Biography:

-DIRECTOR PRODUCER WRITER PERFORMER
+DIRECTOR PRODUCER WRITER PERFORMER TEACHER

-Other projects have included Producing and Directing ‘The Thirst’ at the Leicester Haymarket Theatre; Co-producing ‘Hopeless Games’ with German based Dance Companies Do-Fabrik; Co-Producing and Directing the first-ever stage adaptation of ‘The Day Of The Triffids’ in association with The New Wolsey Theatre, Ipswich; Directing ‘Recipes For Disaster’ at The Comedy Theatre in the West End; and appearing in the award-winning ‘One Flew Over The Cuckoo’s Nest’ with Hollywood movie-actor Christian Slater at both The Gielgud and The Garrick Theatres in its two West End seasons in 2004/05.
+Other projects have included Producing and Directing ‘The Thirst’ at the Leicester Haymarket Theatre; Co-producing ‘Hopeless Games’ with German based Dance Companies Do-Fabrik; Co-Producing and Directing the first-ever stage adaptation of ‘The Day Of The Triffids’ in association with The New Wolsey Theatre, Ipswich; Directing ‘Recipes For Disaster’ at The Comedy Theatre in the West End (for Producer Dan Coleman); and appearing in the award-winning ‘One Flew Over The Cuckoo’s Nest’ with Hollywood movie-actor Christian Slater at both The Gielgud and The Garrick Theatres in its two West End seasons in 2004/05.
 He has also directed Jos Houben (Complicite) in ‘What Is All this Dancing?’, and worked with ‘Warhorse’ Olivier-winning choreographer Toby Sedgewick.

 Prior to this he played ‘Juror 12’ in the award-winning production of ‘12 Angry Men’, with TV celebrity Bill Bailey and a host of stand-up comedians from Jeff Green and Owen O’Neill to Stephen Frost and Phil Nichol, which also toured to Australia and New Zealand.
 In 2007 he toured again as ‘Frank Scanlon’ in the national tour of ‘One Flew Over The Cuckoo’s Nest’ with Shane Richie and Sophie Ward in the lead roles.
-More recently he toured for ten months with The Birmingham Stage Company in the number one tour of ‘Treasure Island’, as ‘Long John Silver’.
+He toured for ten months with The Birmingham Stage Company in the number one tour of ‘Treasure Island’, as ‘Long John Silver’.
 In 2008 he also co-wrote and directed ‘The Other Side’ for Scene Productions.